heavy-duty/platform/apps/DRILL.INSTALLATION.md

 - Drill Anchor Program
 - 2 Github actions

-All this apps live in the same repository, under a NX monorepo.
-I will assume you already deployed the CLI and the Anchor program.
-You always can use our already deployed Drill Program -> DR1LL87tP9uZqPXTxGDVrVE53zrLTBei3YLKrx4ihYh1
+All apps are alive in the same repository, under a NX monorepo.
+You can always use our official DRILL CLI, and our already deployed Drill Program -> DR1LL87tP9uZqPXTxGDVrVE53zrLTBei3YLKrx4ihYh1

 ## Pre configuration

-Remember, Drill is a tool aimed to create a board with bounties in an existing Github repository, so be sure you have already the repo you want to use.
+Remember, Drill is a tool aiming to create a board with bounties in an existing Github repository.
+Be wise in choosing the repo(s) you want to use.

 Clone the official monorepo from [here](https://github.com/heavy-duty/platform/).